alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SwiftUIDrag](SwiftUIDrag) - A simple, customizable, and intuitive wrapper-view enabling dragging, floating, and/or collapsing for its content.
 Written entirely in SwiftUI, SwiftUIDrag is inspired by iOS 14's Picture-in-Picture feature (PIP). `SwiftUI`
 * [Tactile](https://github.com/delba/Tactile) - The Swift way to add UIGestureRecognizer and to react to UIControlEvents.
 * [TouchesWindow](https://github.com/dmoroz0v/TouchesWindow) - Show touch and force-touch indicators for your iOS app.
 Have swift and obj-c versions.
-* [VMSignatureView](https://github.com/VaibhavMisra/VMSignatureView) - A custom view to capture signature from user.

 ## Image
 *Images, images processing and Galleries*